 The content for this paper comprises a focused and in-depth study of a chosen religion.
 The study provides a foundation for understanding the key beliefs and values of a religion, recognising that 'belief' itself does not necessarily have the same role and emphasis in religions or between religions.
 The study helps students explore how believers attribute authority both to key people in the religious community and to various kinds of traditional, sacred texts.
 This study also explores various and diverse ways in which religious believers express their sense of identity through, for example, their most sacred rituals and their codes of behaviour.
-It gives students an opportunity to explore both common ground and diversity in the religious tradition.
-They will broaden their understanding through familiarity with the views of various contributors, from within and outside the tradition, who have studied this religion in some depth.
+It gives students an opportunity to explore both common ground and diversity in the religious contributors, from within and outside the tradition, who have studied this religion in some depth.